HackenAI (HAI) Price Hits $0.0075 on Exchanges

-HackenAI (CURRENCY:HAI) traded flat against the US dollar during the 24 hour period ending at 13:00 PM ET on March 10th.
-In the last seven days, HackenAI has traded flat against the US dollar.
-One HackenAI coin can now be bought for approximately $0.0075 or 0.00000082 BTC on popular exchanges.
+HackenAI (HAI) traded flat against the dollar during the twenty-four hour period ending at 0:00 AM E.T. on March 14th.
 HackenAI has a market cap of $344,985.28 and $42,302.00 worth of HackenAI was traded on exchanges in the last day.
+Over the last week, HackenAI has traded flat against the dollar.
+One HackenAI coin can currently be bought for about $0.0075 or 0.00000082 BTC on exchanges.

 - stETH (Lido) (STETH) traded flat against the dollar and now trades at $3,479.19 or 0.06807369 BTC.